 An incredible number of MMOs have played a critical role in shaping the genre, but many of them are much older and less populated than in their better days.
 For that reason, this list focuses on MMOs that still have a lot of life left in them, rather than those that are slowly winding down or have already run their course.
 If you want to read about the genre's past, check out our brief history of MMO games.

-Though we heartily recommend every entry in this list, if we had to choose just one MMO to recommend in 2020, it would be Final Fantasy 14.
-Few MMOs check every box, but FF14 comes close with its gorgeous graphics, captivating story, robust features, excellent dungeons, and consistent quality updates.
+Though we heartily recommend every entry in this list, if we had to choose just one MMO to recommend in 2021, it would be Final Fantasy 14.
+Few MMOs check every box, but FF14 comes close with its gorgeous graphics, captivating story, robust features, excellent dungeons, and consistently great updates.
 And there's never been a better time to jump in, either.

-Last summer, FF14 launched its third expansion, Shadowbringers, and it is easily the best out of the bunch.
-At its core is a heartfelt and captivating story of a world teetering on the brink of complete annihilation from the forces of light—a clever inversion of the typical good versus evil paradigm.
+In 2019, FF14 launched its third expansion, Shadowbringers, and it is easily the best out of the bunch.
+At its core is a heartfelt story of a world teetering on the brink of complete annihilation from the forces of light—a clever inversion of the typical good versus evil paradigm.
 Even if you don't want to play FF14 as a live service game, the story of Shadowbringers is so good it's worth buying just to experience it, and it also has one of the best villains since Kefka or Sephiroth.

-Since Shadowbringers' release, there have been two major updates that have expanded the story and added all new systems, like fishing raids, city restoration projects, and new raids and trials.
+Since Shadowbringers' release, there have been several major updates that have expanded the story and added all new systems, like fishing raids, city restoration projects, and new raids and trials.
+Eorzea, the world in which FF14 is set, is now enormous and you could spend years exploring all the different activities found in it.

-Of course, Final Fantasy 14 isn't the perfect MMO.
-Its endgame can be a little repetitive (especially if you aren't interested in crafting or housing), but it's gorgeous world, emotional storytelling, and variety of activities set it far ahead of other MMOs in 2020.
+That isn't to say Final Fantasy 14 is the perfect MMO, however.
+Depending on what you're looking for in an online game, FF14's endgame can be a little repetitive (especially if you aren't interested in crafting or housing).
+But it's gorgeous world, emotional storytelling, and wide variety of activities set it far ahead of other MMOs in 2021.

 Best Upcoming MMOs